groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Extensions/Queryable.md

 ## Convenience database accesses

-The `Queryable` protocol can build arbitraty Combine publishers, from a ``DatabaseContext`` or from any other data source (see <doc:CustomDatabaseContexts>).
+The `Queryable` protocol can build arbitrary Combine publishers, from a ``DatabaseContext`` or from any other data source (see <doc:CustomDatabaseContexts>).
 It is very versatile.

 However, many views just want to observe the database, or perform a single database fetch.